dmin/redux-data/docs/commands.md

   action: 'create',

   /*
-    The 'preset' property accepts a value that is an object representing fields of a record that will be merged together with the fields you pass when invoking the command's function.
+    The 'preset' property accepts an object representing fields of a record that will be merged together with the fields you pass when invoking the command's function.
 For instance if you'd like all items created with this command to have a 'quantity' of '0' you can use the following:
   */
   preset: {
     quantity: 0,